MarquisPierre/mmp200/html/block-inline.md

 title: Block-Level Vs. Inline elements
 ---

-**Block-level** elements define blocks of content in the page and by default always start in a new line.
-Examples of block level elements are paragraphs, lists, headings and div elements.
+**Block-level** are HTML elements that occupy a full horizontal line on the page.
+They always start in a new line.

-**Inline elements** define sections within the block-level elements and by default continue the line of the parent element.
+**Inline elements** are HTML elements that are laid out side by side.

+Block or Inline are behaviors that are applied with CSS using the display property.
+For example,

+        display: block;

-Block or Inline are behaviors that are applied with CSS.
-However, browsers browsers' defaults CSS define all HTML elements as either inline or block.
+However, browsers pre-define all HTML elements as either inline or block.
+For example, browsers define P, DIV and H1-H6 as block levels, and IMG and SPAN as inline.
 You can overide this definition in your own CSS file.

 It is important to distinguish between block-level and inline tags, as some CSS properties behave differently when applied to block-level and inline elements.
-For example, you cannot change the width of an inline element with css, the way it is possible for block-level elements.
+For example, you can set the width of a block-level element with CSS, which you cannot do for an inline element.